esl/MongooseIM/doc/configuration/listen-c2s.md

 * **Default:** `"all"`
 * **Example:** `access = "c2s"`

 The rule that determines who is allowed to connect.
-By default the rule is `"all"`, which means that anyone can connect.
+By default, the rule is `"all"`, which means that anyone can connect.
 The rule referenced here needs to be defined in the `access` configuration section.

 ### `listen.c2s.shaper`
 * **Syntax:** string, rule name